A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Choose Trade Day if you want:

-Overall, Trade Day scores higher (62 vs 61) on our trader-friendliness index.
-Key advantages: more forgiving drawdown rules, better profit split.
-That said, Take Profit Trader wins on lower starting cost, faster path to funded, more lenient consistency rules.
+Overall, Trade Day scores higher (59 vs 56) on our trader-friendliness index.
+Key advantages: lower starting cost, more forgiving drawdown rules, better profit split, fewer trading restrictions.
+That said, Take Profit Trader wins on faster path to funded, more lenient consistency rules.
 See the full glossary to understand any unfamiliar terms, or explore trading styles to find the best firm for your approach.